hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 #### Load Balancer

 `LoadBalancer` allows you to send operations to one of a number of endpoints(Members).
-It's main purpose is to determine the next `Member` if queried.
+Its main purpose is to determine the next `Member` if queried.
 It is up to the implementation to use different load balancing policies.
 The interface `com.hazelcast.client.LoadBalancer` sould be implemented for that purpose.

-If Client is configured as smart client only the operations that are not key based will be router to the endpoint returned by the LoadBalancer.
-If it is not smart client, `LoadBalancer` will be ignored.
+If the client is configured as a smart one, only the operations that are not key based will be routed to the endpoint returned by the LoadBalancer.
+If it is not a smart client, `LoadBalancer` will be ignored.

 ### Security
 TODO

 ### Near Cache
-Hazelcast distributed map has Near Cache feature to reduce network latencies.
-As client always requests data from the cluster nodes, it can be helpful for some use cases to configure a near cache on client side.
+Hazelcast distributed map has a Near Cache feature to reduce network latencies.
+As the client always requests data from the cluster nodes, it can be helpful for some use cases to configure a near cache on the client side.
-Client just supports the exact same near cache used in hazelcast map.
+The client supports the exact same near cache used in Hazelcast distributed map.

 ### SSLConfig

 If SSL is desired to be enabled for the client-cluster connection, this parameter should be set.
-Once set, the connection (socket) is established out of an SSL factory defined either by a factory class name or factory implementation (please see [SSLConfig](/docs/$VERSION$/javadoc/com/hazelcast/config/SSLConfig.html)).
+Once set, the connection (socket) is established out of an SSL factory defined either by a factory class name or factory implementation.
+Please see SSLConfig class in `com.hazelcast.config` package at the JavaDocs page of [Hazelcast Documentation](http://www.hazelcast.org/documentation/) web page.

 ### Java Client Configuration

-Hazelcast client can be configured in two way.
+Hazelcast Java client can be configured in two ways, declaratively or programmatically.

 #### Java Client Declarative Configuration

-Using an XML configuration file, it can be configured.
+Java client can be configured using an XML configuration file.
-Here is a generic template of an xml configuration
+Below is a generic template of a declarative configuration.

 ```xml